 - Maintaining a sense of self

-The Stress Less Conversation packs, developed in partnership with the Centre for Rural and Remote Mental Health, are designed to initiate conversations in a broader range of workplaces than just triple 0 first responders.
+The Stress Less Conversation packs, developed in partnership with the Centre for Rural and Remote Mental Health, are designed to initiate conversations in a broader range of workplaces.

-With recent funding from Foundation for Rural and Regional Renewal we will soon include a facilitator guide to encourage peer support sessions utilising the packs.
+With recent funding from Foundation for Rural and Regional Renewal we will soon include a facilitator guide to encourage peer support workshops utilising the packs.

 Speakers: Conferences, Symposiums, Workshops

-Ross and Veronique have been presenting at a variety of conferences for the last 6 years.
+Our founders Ross and Veronique have been presenting at national mental health conferences for the last 6 years.
 The topics presented have included: